-“It is a famous secret that women save money,” laughed Mustafa, when we asked for his views on how women should engage with money and financial services in Turkey.
-Mustafa is one of more than 80 men and women CGAP has interviewed so far in the city of Gaziantep, as part of our work to understand how social norms in Turkey pose barriers to women’s financial inclusion.
+“It is a famous secret that women save money,” laughed Omar, when we asked for his views on how women should engage with money and financial services in Turkey.
+Omar is one of more than 80 men and women CGAP has interviewed so far in the city of Gaziantep, as part of our work to understand how social norms in Turkey pose barriers to women’s financial inclusion.
 As it turned out, he was an outlier among the men we encountered, many of whom expressed their belief that women should not own property or be involved in financial decisions.

 “It is a woman’s right to share in the family assets,” he asserted.
 “Our house is not jointly titled, but my wife and I have a separate contract indicating that the house is jointly held.”